awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps.md

 SCPs alone are not sufficient to granting permissions to the accounts in your organization\.
 No permissions are granted by an SCP\.
 An SCP defines a guardrail, or sets limits, on the actions that the account's administrator can delegate to the IAM users and roles in the affected accounts\.
 The administrator must still attach [identity\-based or resource\-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) to IAM users or roles, or to the resources in your accounts to actually grant permissions\.
 The [effective permissions](#scp-effects-on-permissions) are the logical intersection between what is allowed by the SCP and what is allowed by the IAM and resource\-based policies\.

 **Important**
-SCPs don't affect users or roles in the master account\.
+SCPs don't affect users or roles in the management account\.
 They affect only the member accounts in your organization\.

 ****Topics on this page****
 + [Testing effects of SCPs](#scp-warning-testing-effect)